 NOTE: These requirements were accurate at the time of posting and are subject to change.
 Please be aware that hardware and software versions are subject to change and will be updated as needed.
 For further information and FAQ click here.

 Special pricing has been secured to give you the best possible value on your camera purchase.
-For details and participating locations please review the Canon Student Pricing webpage.
+For details and participating locations please review the Canon Student Advantage Program Pricing webpage.

-Students are required to purchase a digital single lens reflex (DSLR) camera in order to complete the course work and assignments in the Digital Photography program.
+Students are required to purchase a digital camera in order to complete the course work and assignments in the Photography program.
+Please see the below suggested cameras.
 The hardware, software and photographic equipment used in this program are needed to teach the advanced technology skills required in the workplace.

 Media Equipment Loans in the School of Media, Art & Design (MAD) have an inventory of accessories available for students enrolled in this program including: